Year 4 Term Letter, Term 1, 2018 . Print Version

 - develop understanding of character through voice and movement

 - extend their understanding and use language and ideas to create dramatic action and consider mood and atmosphere in performance

-- Library Borrowing is on Monday and it would be appreciated if your child could have a library bag with them each week.
+- Library Borrowing is on Friday and it would be appreciated if your child could have a library bag with them each week.

 Please refer to the online calendar on the school website for all the upcoming events for the term.
 If you have any concerns or issues, please see me or phone the office so we can arrange an appointment.

-Class Teacher Principal
+Classroom Teacher Classroom Teacher Principal